Skip to main content

 • North Carolina (Asheville, Charlotte, Eastern NC, Fayetteville, Triad, Triangle)

-• Texas (Austin, El Paso, Houston, San Antonio)
+• Texas (Austin, Corpus Christi, Dallas, El Paso, Houston, San Antonio)

-• Virginia (Innovation Health® plans in Northern Virginia and Aetna CVS Health plans in Richmond and Roanoke)
+• Virginia (Innovation Health® plans in Northern Virginia and Aetna CVS Health plans in Southern Virginia)

-We encourage all providers to review our provider manuals and associated materials.
+We encourage all providers to review our provider manuals and other helpful resources.
 They’re available online.

 Member eligibility